 PATTERN

-The Ridgeline Wrap Cardigan is available for purchase as either a hard copy or download.
+The Ridgeline Wrap Cardigan is available for purchase as a PDF download.

 Gorgeous!